 - Hone your knife skills

 When it comes to mastering the cutting skills there are many technical aspects to it that only a trained chef would know.
 From getting the right grip on the knife to cutting in precisions, there are various techniques involved when you handle a knife in a professional kitchen.
-This is the first and foremost skill set you learn in the culinary school which will be one of the most tested skills during the trade test of a job interview in the beginning of your career.
+This is the first and foremost skill set you learn in the culinary school which will be one of the most tested skills during the trade test of a job interview at the beginning of your career.
 Practice is the key to master this skill; so now you know what you should be doing during your free time in the culinary school.

 - Learn to make the perfect Stock

-A good stock is the heart and soul of dishes such as soups, stews and other stock based preparations which take them to the next level.
+A good stock is the heart and soul of dishes such as soups, stews and other stock-based preparations which take them to the next level.
 While you’re at school getting trained to become a chef, stock making is something you will do on an everyday basis.
 Taking that into account you should be all set to prepare that perfect pot of stock.

 - Master the five Mother Sauces